 Torre is the co-author of three books: The Yankee Years (Doubleday 2009); Joe Torre's Ground Rules for Winners (Hyperion 1999); and Chasing the Dream (Bantam, 1997, 1998).
 Torre was born on July 18, 1940 in Brooklyn, New York.
 He, Ali and their daughter, Andrea, currently live in New York.
 His three adult children are Michael, Cristina and Lauren.

 Peter Woodfork was named Major League Baseball's Senior Vice President of Baseball Operations on March 8, 2011.
-In this capacity, one of Peter's primary responsibilities is oversight of umpiring and the implemention of expanded instant replay.
+In this capacity, Peter's primary responsibilities include oversight of umpiring and instant replay, among other baseball operations functions.

 Prior to joining MLB, Woodfork spent five years as the Assistant?General Manager of the Arizona Diamondbacks, where he also served as a Vice President in 2010.
 While in Arizona, Peter primarily focused on the D-backs' 40-man roster management as well as contract negotiations, scouting and Minor League player development.
 He came to Arizona by way of the Boston Red Sox, where he served for three seasons (2003-05) as Director of Baseball Operations and Assistant Director of Player Development.
 With Boston, Woodfork played a key role in signing players, salary arbitration, monitoring league rules and working on player development issues.

-Before joining the Red Sox, Woodfork spent three years in the Commissioner's Office, working with MLB's Labor Relations Department.
+Before working for the Red Sox, Woodfork spent three years in the Commissioner's Office as a part of MLB's Labor Relations Department.
 During his first stint with MLB, he worked with the baseball operations departments of all teams, assisting them with the interpretation of the collective bargaining agreement, salary arbitration and advising them of upcoming deadlines.
 Woodfork also took part in the creation of the 2003-06 Basic Agreement between MLB and the Major League Baseball Players Association.

 Woodfork is a 1999 graduate of Harvard University, where he earned a degree in psychology and was a starting infielder for the Crimson baseball team, which won three Ivy League Championships in his four seasons.